raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
-#### dev-master
+#### 2.1.8
 - Added batchInsertSize setting to control batch size of insertions.
-Default 1000 rows.
+Default 5000 rows.
   - This will address `SQLSTATE[HY000]: General error: 7 number of parameters must be between 0 and 65535`
+- Added chunked reading to read spreadsheet in chunks to conserve memory.
+Default 5000 rows.
+  - This will address out of memory errors when reading large worksheets
 #### 2.1.7
 - Added initial unit test cases for testing this package
 - Refined auto-resolving of table name: